Anniversary Gifts That Actually Mean Something After Decades Together

 3. A Book of Letters From the People Who Were There at the Start

-Then have it bound.
-Real binding, not a Shutterfly album.
-A proper hardcover book from a custom bookbinder.
-(There are a lot of services online that do this for surprisingly reasonable prices.)
-The reason this gift is so devastating in the best way is that it gets harder to make every single year.
-Some of the people who were there at the start are not going to be here forever.
-Capturing what they remember NOW is the entire gift.
-You’re preserving a version of your love story that lives in other people’s heads.
+Then get it bound, real binding, not a Shutterfly album.
+Get a real hardcover book from a custom bookbinder.
+(Surprisingly, a lot of services do this online for reasonable prices.)
+The reason this gift is so incredibly heartbreaking is because it gets more and more difficult to create every single year.
+Some of the people who were there at the beginning will not be around forever.
+Capturing what they remember RIGHT NOW is the entire gift.
+You are preserving a snapshot of your love story that exists in other people’s heads.

 And while you’re at it, your OWN letter (the one from you to your partner that opens the book) deserves to live somewhere beautiful too.
 The BENNLOOS Vintage 20th Anniversary Card is a lovely keepsake-style card to write that letter inside.
 It’s heavier than a regular card, vintage-styled (so it actually looks like something you’d save for decades), and the kind of thing your partner will tuck inside the bound book and re-read every anniversary forever.